typeable/octopod/docs/en/Octopod_deployment_guide.md

 ## What next?

-Now you may want to check how to [install helm charts](Helm-based_deployment_guide.md) with Octopod.
+Now you may want to check how to [install Helm charts](Helm-based_deployment_guide.md) with Octopod.

 <br />